 - Gather data through long-term research

-- Secure resources and commitment for their conservation in Singapore and Malaysia
+- Secure resources and commitment for their conservation in Singapore

 JGIS is currently helping to coordinate and manage the citizen science surveys for the Raffles' banded langurs.
 For opportunities to get involved with this work, keep an eye on our Volunteer page and stay tuned to our Events listings for upcoming briefings.

 For more information about this work, visit the Raffles’ Banded Langur Working Group Facebook page.